faisal3397/blog-api/README.md

 ```

 ## Running the server
+- First, run this command within `/blog-api` directory
+    `source setup.sh`

-From within the `/src` directory first ensure you are working using your created virtual environment.
+- Then, move to the `/src` directory and ensure you are working using your created virtual environment.

 To run the server, execute:
 - On Linux or Mac OS run: